Who are we?

 Appropriate measures (...) will be taken in the Sanctuary to ensure a favorable conservation status of marine mammals by protecting them and their habitats

-1. Limit the negative interactions (direct or indirect, potential or proven) between human activities and marine mammals and seek innovative ways to limit the impact of these activities (paragraphs § 5 & 6).
+1. Reduce the negative interactions (direct or indirect, potential or proven) between human activities and marine mammals and seek innovative ways to limit the impact of these activities (paragraphs § 5 & 6).

-2. Increase the knowledge of marine mammal populations and their habitats, as well as the current or potential anthropic pressures and threats affecting these species (paragraph § 7).
+2. Increase the knowledge of marine mammal populations and their habitats, as well as the current or potential anthropogenic pressures and threats affecting these species (paragraph § 7).

 3. Disseminate knowledge (information, awareness, education) and raise awareness of the Agoa Sanctuary, marine mammals and the marine environment in general (paragraph § 8).